What differentiates creative geniuses from the rest? So, let me tell you a story.

-One nerdy-looking kid, let’s call him U, never did any homework.
-But when called upon, he would stand up and read the correct solution of a blank page!
+One nerdy-looking kid, let’s call him Uri, never did any homework.
+But when called upon, he would stand up and read the correct solution off of a blank page!
 The kid was a math whiz and everybody was sure he was going to end up a professor somewhere.

-Y, another classmate, also solved the problems (in a few minutes, I might add), sometimes coming at them from a completely unexpected angle that was breathtaking in its originality.
+Yuval, another classmate, also solved the problems (in a few minutes, I might add).
+He sometimes came at them from a completely unexpected angle that was breathtaking in its originality.
 How did he see this solution so clearly when the rest of us, including the teacher, saw only the conventional path to the solution?
 We didn’t really know.

-Y went on to become an internationally renowned mathematician while U ended up a lab technician.
+Yuval went on to become an internationally renowned mathematician.
+Uri ended up a lab technician.
 Both boys had superior IQs.
 But one was closer to a savant who could perform incredible math feats while the other saw patterns that ordinary people did not—he was a creative genius.

 What do we know about genius and creativity?